hroesser/Angular.js-Chat/README.md

  - marked orange for a user in a current PM conversation with (private message)

 ### Frontend
-HTML5, CSS3 Frontend design inspired by 'PubNub Channel Presence' https://github.com/pubnub/pubnub-chat-channel-presence
+Non-responsive HTML5, CSS3 Frontend design inspired by 'PubNub Channel Presence' https://github.com/pubnub/pubnub-chat-channel-presence
  - supports newer browsers
+ - no mobile devices

 ### Testing
 monkey tested on Firefox 45, Opera 36, Chrome 48 on Ubuntu 12